aliahmedbd/Ticker-Using-Recycler-View-Android/README.md

-#Creating a Autoscrolled RecyclerView like Marquee text in Android
+#Creating a Autoscrolled RecyclerView like Marquee text in Android also known as "Ticker in android"

 ###Why this article?
 Sometimes in our android apps need a marquee text effect like smooth autoscroll horizontally or vertically.